Dynflow/dynflow/README.md

 * `orchestrate.rb` - example worlflow of getting some infrastructure
   up and running, with ability to rescue from some error states.

+* `orchestrate_evented.rb` - the same workflow using the ability to suspend/wakeup actions while waiting for some external event.
+  It also demonstrates the ability to cancel actions that support it.

 * `remote_executor.rb` - example of executing the flows in external process